Fork me on GitHub

 In the past I’d been accustomed to using the old serialport gem for serial communications.

-It has since fallen into a bit of disrepair: failing to keep up with ruby changes, macOS compatibility, and looking for a new maintainer.
+By early 2025 it had fallen into a bit of disrepair: failing to keep up with ruby changes, macOS compatibility, and looking for a new maintainer.

-There is an update that addressed these issues, made by larskanis but not yet released.
-This is the version I am using, as specified in the Gemfile.
+These issues were addressed in serialport >= 1.4.0.
+This is the version I am now using, as specified in the Gemfile.

 Key aspects of the serialport gem: